 Thursday

-We left luggage at the hotel and went to the market for lunch.
+We left our luggage at the hotel and went to the market for lunch.
 We picked one of our favorite places, the Hachapuria Georgian restaurant.
 I wrote about it and even photographed Khachapuri.
 You can find additional info at Machane Yehuda Market.

 Friday